tghabour/Metis-Prework/lessons/command_line/command_line_lecture.md

 ```

 > What changed?
+> The units used to specify files sizes.

 If instead copying we just want to change the name of a file, we can do: